zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-resources.md

     # Required.
 Specifies the name of the service endpoint used to connect to github
     endpoint: string

     # Required.
-Specifies the name of the repository in the project
+Specifies the name of the repository.
+For example, user/repo or organization/repo.
     name: string

     # Optional.
 Specifies the default ref used to resolve the version